 Norway is primarily powered by hydropower.
-But Norwegian innovators are also active in developing other renewable energy sources.
+Norwegian innovators are, however, also developing other renewables and the technology to make them work.

-Since the end of the 1800s, Norway has generated most of its electricity from renewable sources.
+Since the end of the 1800s, Norway has generated most of its electricity from eco-friendly hydropower.
 The same holds true today.

-Below is a brief overview of Norwegian energy production.
+Below is a brief overview of the Norwegian renewables landscape.

 Norway is the seventh largest hydropower nation in the world – and the largest in Europe.
 There are vast water resources spread throughout the country, which have laid the foundation for electricity supply and industrialisation in the cities and outlying districts alike.
 Today, 96 per cent of Norwegian hydropower production is concentrated at 1 500 plants dotting the country from north to south.
 These cover roughly 60 per cent of Norway’s energy needs.

-District heating is now a fixture in the largest cities in Norway, and new infrastructure is being constructed in a number of smaller cities.
-Lyse Neo is expanding its district heating network in Southern Norway, which will not only increase energy production, but will also be a step in phasing out natural gas in these areas.
+District heating is a fixture in the largest cities in Norway, and new infrastructure is being constructed in a number of smaller cities.

 Moreover, excess heat can be used in other sectors, helping to make them greener.
 Norwegian innovator Olvondo Technology has developed the HighLift heat pump to recycle waste heat or district heating into high-temperature process steam or heat for use in industry.